tashlui35/Project_1/README.md

 and S&P 500 from the Alpaca API using the get_bars function of the API object.
 We reorganise the DataFrame to separate the ticker data and extract the close prices for each stock into separate variables.
 We then calculate the percentage change for each stock and drop the NaN values.
-We concatenate the percentage change data into a single DataFrame.An image of this plot is shown here:
+We concatenate the percentage change data into a single DataFrame.\

 Daily returns: We calculate the daily returns for all portfolios and create a box plot to show the distribution of daily returns across the selected portfolios.